Instructions for online application for applicants who are married or cohabiting with someone in Sweden

 Consent for children under 18 years of age

-In Sweden both custodial parents have the right to participate in decisions that concern their child.
-Therefore, if the other custodian is not accompanying you to Sweden, they must give their consent for the child to move to Sweden.
-Their consent can be given in a letter signed by the other custodian, who states that he or she agrees to the child’s moving to Sweden.
+In Sweden both legal guardians have the right to participate in decisions that concern their child.
+Therefore, if the other legal guardian is not accompanying you to Sweden, they must give their consent for the child to move to Sweden.
+Their consent can be given in a letter signed by the other legal guardian, who states that he or she agrees to the child’s moving to Sweden.

 The letter of consent should contain